forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 When you close VS Code, all your exception breakpoints are removed.
 (Your line breakpoints, however, remain.)

 ## Whitelist Users and Request Types
 To filter which requests are debugged, edit your `launch.json` file to set up whitelisting.
+(The `launch.json` file lives in your project’s `.vscode` directory.)
 If you don’t use whitelisting, all events in your org trigger debugging during a debugging session.
 Whitelist users or request types to focus only on the events that are relevant to the problem you’re debugging.

 Add filters to the `"Launch Apex Debugger"` configuration:
 ```